lynxtaa/awesome-graphql-client/README.md

   FormData, // Required only if you're using file upload })

-const UploadUserAvatar = `
-  mutation uploadUserAvatar($userId: Int!, $file: Upload!) {
+// Also query can be an output from graphql-tag (see examples below) const UploadUserAvatar = ` mutation uploadUserAvatar($userId: Int!, $file: Upload!) {
     updateUser(id: $userId, input: { avatar: $file }) {